What to feed your ferrets

-A healthy diet for ferrets
+A balanced diet

 - Only give your ferret treats in small amounts.
-Suitable ferret treats include pieces of meat and cat or ferret treats.
+Suitable ferret treats include pieces of meat and cat or ferret treats